-The procedu the House.
-Secretary of State.
+The procedure for the organization of the Senate is similar to the procedure outlined for the organization of the House.
+In the Senate, however, the Lieutenant Governor presides at the opening session instead of the Secretary of State.
 The Secretary of State certifies to the membership of the Senate the same as in the House.
 In organizing the Senate, the same procedure may be followed as outlined for the House by making proper substitution of names such as Senate in place of House, President instead of Speaker, and Secretary instead of Chief Clerk.
 When the Senate is organized, a similar message is sent to the House as hereinbefore outlined to inform the House that the Senate is organized and ready to meet in joint Session.